Differentiable Quadratic Optimization For The Maximum Independent Set Problem: Clique-Informed Differentiable Quadratic MIS Optimization

-\begin{remark}{\em The assumption $\gamma \geq n$ in Theorem~\ref{th: all fixed are binary and MIS} is stronger than that in Theorem~\ref{th: quadratic objective} (as for any graph $G$ with $E\neq \emptyset$ (non-empty graph), we have $n>k$).
-The trade-off of choosing a large $\gamma$-value is that while larger values of $\gamma$ ($\gamma \geq n$) ensure that only MIS are local minimizers, they also increase the non-convexity of the optimization problem, thereby making it more difficult to solve}. \end{remark}
+\begin{remark} The assumption $\gamma > 1 + \gamma' \Delta(G')$ in Theorem~\ref{th: all fixed are binary and MIS} is stronger than that in Theorem~\ref{th: quadratic objective}.
+The trade-off of selecting a larger $\gamma$ value is that, while it ensures that only MaxISs are local minimizers, it also increases the non-convexity of the optimization problem, making it more challenging to solve. \end{remark}

-\begin{remark} {\em Although the proposed constrained quadratic Problem \eqref{eqn: MIS QINO_un_normalized} is still NP-hard to solve for the global minimizer, it is a relaxation of the original integer programming problem.
-It can leverage gradient information, allowing the use of high-performance computational resources and parallel processing to enhance the efficiency and scalability of our approach.} \end{remark}
+\begin{remark} Although the proposed box-constrained quadratic Problem \eqref{eqn: MIS CQO main matrix} is still \textit{\nph} to solve for the global minimizer(s), it is a relaxation of the original integer programming problem.
+It can leverage gradient information, allowing the use of high-performance computational resources and parallel processing to enhance the efficiency and scalability of our approach. \end{remark}

+In the following theorem, we provide results regarding points where the gradient of $f(\mathbf{x})$ is zero.